Military Health and Performance Research Data Analyst Fellowship

 You will receive a stipend to be determined by USARIEM.
 Stipends are typically based on a participant’s academic standing, discipline, experience, and research facility location.
 Other benefits may include the following:

 - Health Insurance Supplement (Participants are eligible to purchase health insurance through ORISE)

 - Training and Travel Allowance

-The qualified candidate should have a minimum of a Master’s of Public Health, Biostatistics, Statistics, or an equivalent degree with an emphasis in epidemiology, biostatistics or data science.
-Candidates who possess a Ph.D. degree are also encouraged to apply.
+The qualified candidate should have or be pursuing a master’s of public health, biostatistics, statistics, or an equivalent degree with an emphasis in epidemiology, biostatistics or data science.
 Degree must have been received within five years of the appointment start date.

 Highly competitive applicants will have the following knowledge and skills: